Absentee Ballot Instructions

 To Obtain an Absentee Ballot You Must Make a Request in Writing.

-Complete an official application for an absentee ballot and specify whether you wish a ballot to be sent to you for the primary or election or both.
+Otherwise, you may complete an official application for an absentee ballot and specify whether you wish a ballot to be sent to you for the primary or election or both.
 You may also request an absentee ballot by letter.
 Your written request must list your voting address within the municipality where you wish to vote, the address where the absentee ballot should be sent, if different, and your signature.
 Mail your request to:

 Village of Rochester